carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 - "How do I change the way inputs are handled?"
 -
 objectives:
-- "Understand Nextflow manages data."
+- "Understand how Nextflow manages data using Channels."
 - "Understand why channels are useful."
 - "Understand the different types of Nextflow Channels."
 - "Create a value and queue channel using Channel factory methods."
 - "Select files as input based on a string pattern."
 - "Edit Channel factory argument to alter how data is read in."
 keypoints:
-- "Channels are how Nextflow sends data between processes. "
+- "You can use Channels to import data into Nextflow."
 - "Nextflow has two different kinds of channels, queue channels and value channels.
 Values channels contain a  single value and can be used multiple times in workflow.
 Queue channels can be used once and are consumed when they are used by a process or an operator."
-- "Channel factory methods are used to create Channels."
+- "Channel factory methods, such as Channel.of, are used to create Channels."
 - "Channel factory methods have optional arguments, e.g. `checkIfExists` , that can be used to alter the creation and behaviour of a channel. "
 ---

 # Channels

 In the last episode we learnt that channels are the way in which Nextflow sends data around a workflow.
-Channels connect processes to each other, via their inputs and outputs.
+Channels connect processes via their inputs and outputs.
 Channels can store multiple items, such as files (e.g. fastq files) or values.
 The number of items a channel stores determines how many times a process runs.

 ## Why use Channels?